Atezolizumab (Tecentriq)

 Early treatment can help manage side effects better.

-Contact your healthcare team immediately if you have signs of infection, including a temperature above 37.5C or below 36C.
+Contact your advice line immediately if you have signs of infection, including a temperature of 37.5C or above.
+Or a temperature below 36C.

 We haven't listed all the side effects here.
 Talk to your healthcare team if you have any new symptoms that you think might be a side effect of your treatment.